Woman's Club of Cranbury

 Monthly department meetings are held on the third Thursday of the month at 7 pm.

-This Department is designed to actively connect members with effective projects and activities relating to civic and social responsibilities.
-This program focuses on the areas of Citizenship, support for Military and their families, and Emergency and Disaster Preparedness and Safety and Crime Prevention.
+Civic and social responsibilities are key components in our lives.
+The NJSFWC Public Issues Community Service Program is designed to actively connect members with effective projects and activities relating to civic and social responsibilities.
+This program focuses on the following areas:

 Events: We sponsor Meet the Candidates Night and the Easter Egg Hunt in Village Park.